My blog posts likely contain affiliate links, including for the Amazon Associates program.

 To that end, I’ve written this post – it’s different than a lot of the others I’ve written about Alaska or any other destinations either.
 These are the things I’ve learned from a childhood spent growing up in Alaska, and the many trips I’ve taken back (for business and for pleasure!).
-As you figure out how to travel to Alaska in your own way, here are all the Alaska travel tips I think you need to know before you go.
+As you figure out how to travel to the Last Frontier in your own way, here are all tips I think you need to know before visiting Alaska.

 When I was working in tourism many summers ago, I have a distinct memory: a tourist stepped off a giant motorcoach in Denali National Park, and loudly complained, “why does it take so long to get anywhere in Alaska?“